-This year, I have some loosely laid plans for 2019, but the only resolution I’m making is less about myself and more about those around me.
-I’m resolving to make my world a more Culturally Aware place.
-Growing up in an incredibly multi-cultural city like Mumbai, I was constantly exposed to friends, classmates and family friends from different religious and cultural backgrounds.
-And while I didn’t realise it when I was little, as an adult, I realise how priveleged I was to be able to learn about different cultures, get to understand different languages and celebrate different festivals that weren’t my own.
+Growing up in an incredibly multi-cultural city like Mumbai, I was constantly exposed to friends, classmates and colleagues from different religious and cultural backgrounds.
+And while I didn’t realise it when I was little, as an adult, I realise how privileged I was to be able to learn about different cultures, get to understand different languages and celebrate different festivals that weren’t my own.

 If you can’t think up good enough reasons for being more culturally aware on your own, here are a couple off the top oy my head:

-A simple ‘Happy Hanukkah’, ‘Happy Chinese New Year’, ‘Eid Mubarak’ or ‘Happy Diwali’ could go so far in brightening up someone’s day and make them feel less alone and more appreciated, loved and cared for.
-Isn’t that wonderful?
-I, for one, would love to have the opportunity to make someone around me feel that way.
-A lot of the people around you live thousands of miles away from their families on big, important days.
+A simple ‘Happy Hanukkah’, ‘Happy Chinese New Year’, ‘Eid Mubarak’ or ‘Happy Diwali’ could go so far in brightening up a colleague’s day and make them feel more appreciated and connected with, especially if they have to come into the office or work from home on a day they would ideally like to be spending with family.
+Also, a lot of the people around you live thousands of miles away from their families on big, important days.
 Put yourself in their shoes and think about how you’d want somebody to treat you in that exact situation.
-How would you feel if you moved across the world and everyone just ignored the fact that you were far from home on Christmas day, or that they didn’t even know when Christmas was?
+How would you feel if you lived away from your family, in a different culture, and everyone just ignored the fact that you were far from home on Christmas day, or that they didn’t even know when Christmas was?
 No Christmas displays in stores, no trees or lights or anything.
-Depressing, huh?
+Pretty depressing, right?

-It wasn’t until I got a particularly demanding email on Diwali, that my balls decided to descend.
-Pardon my French.
+I used to work every year on Diwali and feel a bit sad about it (think of it like having to work on Christmas Day).
+But wasn’t until I got a particularly demanding email on Diwali, that I decided things had to change.
 It wasn’t even work-related really.
 I was doing someone a favour of sorts, and I had been too busy with work to deal with her request in the past two days, and she was insistent that I send through the material by that night.
 When I tried to tell her that I was trying not to work that day as it was Diwali aka the equivalent to my Christmas, she did apologize, but didn’t bother to take the time to say any of the usual “I didn’t realize.
 I’m sorry to bother you on a holiday – it can wait till tomorrow.”
 Which is when I realised that if I were to send somebody a work email over Christmas, 10 times out of 10, they wouldn’t reply.
 And even when they got back in the office, they’d think I was crazy for sending out a work request on Christmas day.
-Which is when I decided that I need to start respecting myself and my cuture more, and that if it bothered me that people around me weren’t more culturally aware, that I was actually going to do something about it.
+Which is when I decided that I need to start respecting myself and my culture more, and that if it bothered me that people around me weren’t more culturally aware, that I was actually going to do something about it.
 Here’s my plan:

 Turn my ‘Out Of Office’ On

-I’m deciding here and now that I will not work on Diwali or the day before aka Chhoti Diwali, which when translated is ‘Little Diwali’ or basically Diwali eve.
-Nothing could possibly be SO incredibly urgent that it couldn’t wait two days while I took some time for myself, to prep my home and to catch up with family and friends during this important time.
-If you’re a manager and have a team member from overseas or even one who is of a different faith to the majority, I’d reccomend you check when the person’s Christmas equivalent is and offer for them to have the day off, or ask what their plans are for the day.
+I’m deciding here and now that I will not work on Diwali.
+Nothing could possibly be SO incredibly urgent that it couldn’t wait a day while I took some time for myself, to prep my home and to catch up with family and friends during this important time.
+If you’re a manager and have a team member from overseas or even one who is of a different faith to the majority, I’d recommend you check when the person’s Christmas equivalent is and offer for them to have the day off, or ask what their plans are for the day.
 Respecting your employees is so important and it’d be a great morale booster if you were the sort of boss who actually cared.
 You never know, they may be too shy or not assertive enough to ask themselves.
-It absolutely breaks my heart to walk into an establishment and see it staffed with Indian people on Diwali when there’s no way they’d allow that to happen to happen in their own country, and it isn’t really fair on their families.
+It absolutely breaks my heart to walk into an establishment and see it staffed with Indian people on Diwali when there’s no way they’d allow that to happen in their own country, and it isn’t really fair on their families.
 Would you expect that from the rest of your staff on Christmas day?

 Practise More Cultural Awareness Myself